panicmechanic/ZMD/Readme.md

 - Mutations should be either passive or active (Ares Roar(a) or Ares blessing(+1 power die sides)(p))
 - Switch debug to turn on/off states that will allow additions to functions.
 - Use imported weaponchances/monsterchances items in firstrl as jumping off point for breaking it up into modules
+- Fire system - check here: http://doryen.eptalys.net/2010/11/treeburners-fire-propagation/
+- Implement some knid of better gui to show active/passive mutations, maybe a loading icon illustrating length of time until cooldown.

+    Or it could be another seperate list in mutations, and if charged they have an [C] next to their name

+    Also need to add colors to mutation messages

+- Page of mssages could be displayed same way as messages are currently, but with the height of window as the length of a 'page'

 #Done: